cheblin/AdHoc-protocol/README.md

 import org.unirail.AdHoc.*;

-public class MyDemoProject {//this class ( and file ) name, is the AdHoc protocol description project name
+public class MyDemoProject {

-	public static class Server implements InCS, InCPP, InC { //this host/node code will be generated in C#, C++ and C
+	public static class Server implements InCS, InCPP, InC { //this host(node) source code will be generated in C#, C++ and C

 	}

-	public static class Client implements InKT, InTS, InRUST {
+	public static class Client implements InKT, InTS, InRUST { //this host(node) source code will be generated in Kotlin, Typescript and Rust

 	}
 }